livekit-examples/unity-example/README.md

    Click File -> Build Settings -> Select Android -> Switch Platform.

-   Click Export to Android Export Project, and please ensure `libwebrtc.jar` in `unityLibrary/libs` and `liblivekit_ffi.so` in `unityLibrary/src/main/jniLibs/armeabi-v7a` folder, if not, copy them from unity sdk folder.
+   Click Export to Android Project, and please ensure `libwebrtc.jar` in `unityLibrary/libs` and `liblivekit_ffi.so` in `unityLibrary/src/main/jniLibs/armeabi-v7a` folder, if not, copy them from unity sdk folder.
     `client-sdk-unity/Runtime/Plugins/libwebrtc.jar`,
     `client-sdk-unity/Runtime/Plugins/ffi-android-armv7/liblivekit_ffi.so`.